2.1. Build a Demo ParallelCluster#

 Examine the yaml file

-cat new-hello-world.yaml
+cat hpc7g.test.yaml

 Region: us-east-1